Superstar64/aith/README.md

-Aith is a low level functional programming language with linear types, kind based staging / macros, and levity polymorphism.
+Aith is a low level functional programming language with linear types, kind based staging / macros, levity polymorphism, and monadic regions.
 As of now aith is very early stages and very little is implemented.
+A hindley milner rework is also currently in progress.
 See ``/documentation`` for typing rules.

 # Road Map

 * [x] Macro Lambda Calculus
 * [x] Macro Beta Reduction
-* [x] System-F
+* [ ] System-F
-* [x] System-F ω
+* [ ] System-F ω
 * [ ] New Types
+* [ ] Builtin Typeclasses
+* [ ] User Defined Typeclasses
 * [x] Pattern Matching
 * [x] Basic Linear Types
 * [ ] Multiplicity Polymorphism